GeorgianF/eLearning_Website_Project1/README.md

 Section 3: Media

-There is a video, from youtube, insight on future education The link for the video is here: https://www.youtube.com/watch?v=LO4l5XpOc-s&t=2s
+There is a video, from youtube, insight on future education.
+The link for the video is here: https://www.youtube.com/watch?v=LO4l5XpOc-s&t=2s

 Section 5: Mission